sashaapia/filament-starter-kit/README.md

 # ENGLISH
 # Filament Laravel Application

-This is a Laravel application with Filament for the admin panel.
+This is a default Laravel application with Filament for the admin panel and an admin user automatically created.
+It's designed to help setup a new Filament project quickly.
 Follow the steps below to set up the project on a new computer after cloning the repository.

 ---